 Choosing 1st or 2nd Class – what is the difference?

-First-class travel will often include tea/coffee/juice/water and snacks and sandwiches as part of your ticket and served complimentary via a trolley service.
+If your UK travel budget allows it First class travel often includes tea/coffee/juice/water and snacks and sandwiches as part of your ticket and served complimentary via a trolley service.

-Standard class not surprisingly makes up 90 to 95% of train seats available and predominantly on a first come first served basis.
-There are generally speaking a maximum of 4 tables on each carriage that have 4 seats facing the table.
+Standard class not surprisingly makes up 90 to 95% of train seats available and predominantly on a first come first-served basis.
+There are generally speaking a maximum of 4 tables on each carriage that has 4 seats facing the table.
 Families generally favour these so there is often a race for these seats.
 Reserve the table seats if you can when booking.

 A refreshment trolley service is often available, mostly Mondays to Fridays but less often at weekends but you do see them sometimes.
 The cost of food/drink off the trolley is a little expensive and has a limited selection.